njGroters/astronvim_config/README.md

 **NOTE:** This is for AstroNvim v4+

 There are many like it, but this one is mine.
+Forked from [the config template](https://github.com/AstroNvim/template) a while ago.

 If you haven't already, check out [AstroNvim](https://github.com/AstroNvim/AstroNvim)!
 It may also be helpful to skim their [Getting Started docs](https://docs.astronvim.com/#-installation)